Start point - (1) Wanthwaite (NY

 Shortly now at the

-this is where we parked.
 We had stayed in the rucksack, so all

 Dad had to do was shoulder it and off we went.

-ruined building.
-Once over the stile the ascent steepened, and
+Once over, the ascent steepened, and

-some small rocky ridges and valleys to the summit of Bracken How
+This involved crossing over the small rocky ridges and valleys to the summit crowned with a small cairn.

 You will see that Dad's